tochikuji/chainer-libDNN/README.md

 `@abstructmethod forward(self, x, train)`
 It is pure virtual function, you must override this method on instance or subclass/derivered class by `set_forward`.
 3 arguments needed, `self` is a magic variable, `x`, is `chainer.Variable` instance and `train` is training stage flag (some networks e.g. AutoEncoder needed is this is training input or not).
-Define feedforward Computation as you like. and it must return output of neural network(isa `chainer.Variable`).
+Define feedforward computation as you like. and it must return output of neural network(isa `chainer.Variable`).
 You needn't to care about `gpu`, it will be automatically converted properly.

 #### Override forward method
 `set_forward(self, func)`
-This method will override `CNNBase.forward` as specified feedforward function.
+This method will override `NNBase.forward` as specified feedforward function.
 1 argument, isa `function` is needed.

-#### See specified layer activations
+#### Get specified layer activations
 `@abstructmethod output(self, x, layer)`
 It it also pure virtual function, that must be Overridden by `set_output`.
 It is only used for visualization layer output images in `Visualizer` class.
 If you won't use these features, it will be unnecessary.